DeadSquirrel01/carliv_touch_recovery_new/README.md

 ____

-To build you need a local repo of cm-12.1 or aicp-lp5.1 and a proper device tree.
+To build you need a local repo of cm 12.1, aicp lp or resurrection remix lp and a proper device tree.
 To see how a buildable  device tree looks check [this one from my github](https://github.com/carliv/device_mlais_mx)).

 Some things to be considered: